-Different breeds ingest different foods, however, so what you buy your dog can be (but doesn’t have to be) dependent on his or her breed, if he or she has the health problems or risks that are associated with his or her type of dog.
+Different breeds ingest different foods, however, so what you buy your dog can be (but doesn’t have to be) dependent on his or her breed, if he or she has the health problems or risks associated with his or her type of dog.

-Often, the larger breeds of dog need different nutrition than the smaller breeds because of their immense size and food intake.
+Often, the larger breeds of dogs need different nutrition than the smaller breeds because of their immense size and food intake.
 Larger breeds of puppies have the potential for growth problems stemming from their massive sizes.

-Large dogs put a lot of weight on their bones and for some, that weight catches up to them and causes a risk of problems such as arthritis, osteoporosis, and hip dysplasia, which is when the hip joint falls out of socket and makes walking, running, and other physical activity incredible difficult for your dog.
+Large dogs put a lot of weight on their bones, and for some, that weight catches up to them and causes a risk of problems such as arthritis, osteoporosis, and hip dysplasia, which is when the hip joint falls out of the socket and makes walking, running, and other physical activity incredible difficult for your dog.

-In order to reduce the risk of skeletal issues or muscular problems, you need to make sure that you’re feeding your breed the recommended amount of calories, protein, and nutrients to keep their strength and growth accelerating at the same rate.
+To reduce the risk of skeletal issues or muscular problems, you need to make sure that you’re feeding your breed the recommended amount of calories, protein, and nutrients to keep their strength and growth accelerating at the same rate.

 Select foods that are extremely high in protein.
-Protein sources should come from animals such as chicken, beef, bison, or any of the others that we discussed above.
+Protein sources should come from animals such as chicken, beef, bison, or others that we discussed above.

 Chondroitin also helps ligaments, which hold the bones together and need extra strength when connecting the bones of such a large, fit dog.

 You also want to make sure that the food you are selecting is high in fatty acids such as EPA and DHA (respectively: eicosapentaenoic acid and docosahexaenoic acid).

-Weight issues can be an issue for dogs that are larger breeds, as owners tend to overshoot their nutritional goals to compensate for their large sizes.
+Weight issues can be an issue for larger breeds dogs, as owners tend to overshoot their nutritional goals to compensate for their large sizes.

 In the next chapter, we’ll discuss the different considerations that each dog needs.
 Keep these in mind when selecting dog food if your dog falls into one of these categories.